o3de/sig-build/rfcs/rfc-bld-20230222-1-ar-cost-reduction.md

 ### Utilize lower cost build resources

+There is a free build resource provided by the CNCF Community Infrastructure Lab (CIL) that is available for open source projects.
+SIG-Build will investigate onboarding our project to this resource.
+There is a pool of build resources that are shared between CNCF projects, member companies, and other open source projects, so usage is not unlimited.
+Additionally, they may request to reduce usage when there is a high demand for build credits.
+More info is located here: https://www.cncf.io/community-infrastructure-lab/

 Addressing the runtimes and stability of the AR will allow us to migrate some of the jobs to lower cost build resources.
-This will include utilizing lower spec instances in our current infrastructure and also hosted platforms like GitHub Actions.
+In addition to resources like the CNCF CIL, we will also investigate using hosted platforms like GitHub Actions.

 One benefit of integrating GitHub Actions in our PR workflow is that we can take advantage of GitHub's hosted runners.
 This provides a cost benefit since the hosted runners are free to use for public repos like O3DE.
 They are lower spec machines, so optimizing our AR configuration is critical to onboarding to this service.